nhojtrenrew/ObsidianGitHistory/ARCHITECTURE.md

 ## Overview

 The Obsidian GitHub Vault Tracker is a plugin that manages the promotion of content from a working vault to a production vault using Git version control and GitHub as the central source of truth.
+It provides automated file synchronization, detailed change reports, and complete version history tracking.

 ## System Architecture